-As part of Internal Audit plan, Internal Audit team acting as the verification unit (third line of defense) reviews the Credit Approval Process and submits its findings to Board Audit Committee (BAC) for its review.
-Although they work very closely with Risk Management, Compliance and Internal Audit are both independent from Risk Management and report to the Board Risk Compliance and Governance Committee and Board Audit Committee respectively.
+As part of Internal Audit plan, Group Internal Audit ("GIA"), acting as the verification unit (third line of defense) reviews the Credit Approval Process and submits its findings to Board Audit Committee (as the "BAC") for its review.
+Group Compliance ("GC") and GIA are both independent from GRMD, where the Group Chief Compliance Officer reports to the GCEO with direct access to the BRCGC and the Group Chief of Internal Audit reports to the BAC.